capta1nBee/dynatrace-multi-tenant-dashboard/README.md

-# Dynatrace Multi-Tenant Monitoring App – Centralized Alarm & Asset Management
+# 🧠 Dynatrace Multi-Tenant Monitoring App – Centralized Alarm & Asset Management

-A centralized Dynatrace monitoring tool for managing alarms, assets, and tenants in one unified dashboard with real-time sync and reporting.
+A **centralized monitoring solution for Dynatrace** that enables organizations to manage **multiple tenants, alarms, and assets** in one unified platform.
-A comprehensive multi-tenant monitoring solution that integrates with Dynatrace to provide centralized alarm and asset management across multiple tenants.
+Built for **DevOps teams and IT administrators** who need real-time visibility, alert synchronization, and comprehensive asset tracking across multiple Dynatrace environments.

+---

 ## 🚀 Quick Start
 For more help, see [INSTALLATION_GUIDE.md](./INSTALLATION_GUIDE.md)